ODiogoSilva/assemblerflow/docs/user/components/mapping_patlas.rst

 Purpose
 -------

-This component aims to produce to be a mapping approach to find plasmids contained in high throughoput sequencing data.
+This component performs mapping (using `bowtie2` and `samtools`) against a plasmid database in order to find plasmids contained in high throughoput sequencing data.
 Then, the resulting file can be imported into `pATLAS <http://www.patlas.site/>`_.

 .. note::
-    pATLAs software documentation can be found `here <https://tiagofilipe12.gitbooks.io/patlas/content/>`_.
+    pATLAs documentation can be found `here <https://tiagofilipe12.gitbooks.io/patlas/content/>`_. bowtie2 documentation can be found `here <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml>`_. samtools documentation can be found `here <http://www.htslib.org/doc/samtools-1.2.html>`_.

 Input/Output type
 ------------------